adriandelr/docs/md/101-sessions/html.md

 > We then have **/index.html**, a forward slash followed by the name of our file.

+## Boilerplate Document

+Use `!+tab` to automatically generate a basic HTML document.

 ## More About HTML5

 There are a lot of features, topics and tags to cover.